CybroOdoo/OpenHRMS/hrms_dashboard/README.rst

 Author
 ------

-Developer: Niyas Raphy @ cybrosys, odoo@cybrosys.com
+Developer: Aswani PC, odoo@cybrosys.com

 Maintainer
 ----------

 This module is maintained by Cybrosys Technologies.

-For support and more information, please visit https://www.cybrosys.com.
+For support and more information, please visit https://www.openhrms.com